 - In 1986, a Republican President Ronald Reagan and a Democratic-controlled Congress agreed to grant amnesty to illegal immigrants in return for securing the borders and enforcing the law.
 Congress failed to secure and enforce, and now Washington wants to repeat history.
 The result will be the same.

-- Americans are clear on their position with regards to amnesty.
-At rate of nearly 2-to-1, Americans believe that anyone entering the United States illegally should not be granted amnesty on the grounds that it is neither fair nor equal treatment under the law.
+- Americans are clear on their position with regard to amnesty.
+At a rate of nearly 2-to-1, Americans believe that anyone entering the United States illegally should not be granted amnesty on the grounds that it is neither fair nor equal treatment under the law.

 How it Affects You:

 - A border that is not secured will directly affect your freedom as more people will enter our country illegally and with impunity.
 This places additional strain on an already poor job market.

 - When Washington follows the law, it supports your freedom and your rights.
 When Washington does not follow the law, or subjectively enforces it, your freedom and your rights are threatened.